mislav/blog/_posts/2011-12-12-vim-revisited.md

   there is a better way.

-Here's an overview of several useful methods for navigating your document, with 2nd column indicating the corresponding backwards
+Here's an overview of several useful methods for navigating your document, with the 2nd column indicating the corresponding backwards
 movement:

 <table class="split reverse">